oscar345/thesis-master/README.md

 - `main.py`: The file with which you can preprocess the data, train a tokenizer and BERT model, and plot statistics about the data and results of the model.
 - `requirements.txt`: The file with all the required packages to run the code.
 - `.tool-versions`: The file with the versions of programs used in this project.
 We only used Python 3.11.0.
 If you have `asdf` installed, you can run `asdf install` to install the correct version of Python.
-- `scores/`: The directory with the scores of the model per task and per model.

 ## Usage
 To run the code, you need to have Python 3.11.0 installed.
 When you have Python 3.11.0 installed, you can install the required packages by running the following command: